Permutation Feature Importance

 For Metric for measuring performance, select a single metric to use when computing model quality after permutation.

-Azure Machine Learning Studio supports the following metrics, depending on whether you are evaluating a classification or regression model:
+Azure Machine Learning Studio (classic) supports the following metrics, depending on whether you are evaluating a classification or regression model:

 Accuracy, Precision, Recall, Average Log Loss